Teachers' Home Student Pages

 1. At one point in the mission there was a dramatic rise in radiation readings - which TEPC were you most concerned about and why?

-2. Based on the highest reported 24-hour projected rems data from TEPC 1, what are the astronauts potentially facing in terms of radiation damage?
+2. Based on the highest reported 24-hour projected rems data from TEPC 1, what dangers from radiation damage were the astronauts facing during the mission?

 3. Are there any medical concerns the astronauts should address once they return to Earth?

-4. What shielding needs to remain in place on the ISS?
+4. What shielding needs to remain in place on the space station?

 Storm Team